EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

+Breck.
+Proposal to adopt approach from Producing Open Source Software, Karl Fogel (http://producingoss.com/) as the framework for Stan development.

 Andrew.
 Diagnostics and adaptation for approximate algorithms.

 Andrew.
 Should we consider putting this into Stan:  Jeffrey Regier, Michael I. Jordan, Jon McAuliffe